 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal college loan payments were suspended, and interest rates were set to 0% in March, 2020.
 The pause has been extended multiple times since then.
 However, with the recent signing of the debt ceiling bill, President Biden no longer has the legal authority to extend the student loan pause.
 This means nearly 43 million borrowers need to prepare to restart or start repayments.

 Interest on federal student loans will resume on September 1.
 However, the Education Department needs time to generate and mail billing statements, which means the first post-pause payment likely won’t be due until October 1.
 In addition, borrowers won’t be reported as delinquent if they are late with payments through September 2024.

 The October 1 deadline gives borrowers a brief window to get ready.
 It also gives employers an opportunity to help employees prepare for repayment and to make sure the transition goes smoothly.

 An employer student loan program can help address a major source of financial stress within a workforce and, in turn, boost both employee engagement and productivity.

-Offering student loan repayment support as part of an overall financial wellness program also gives your organization an edge in retaining and recruiting a large portion of the workforce with student loan debt.
-In the midst of the Great Resignation, or what now looks more like the Great Reshuffling, it’s more important than ever for companies to stand out in the marketplace.
+Offering student loan repayment support as part of an overall financial wellness program also gives your organization an edge in retaining and recruiting a large portion of the workforce with student loans.
+Given the persistently tight labor market, it’s more important than ever for companies to stand out from the crowd.

 How Employers Can Help

 At SoFi at Work, we encourage a holistic approach to student loan repayment.
-That includes helping employees make the most of the recent repayment extension, as well as encouraging them to develop a better understanding of how student loan repayment fits into their current budget and long-term financial goals.
+That includes helping employees make the most of the time leading up to the restart of payments and encouraging them to develop a better understanding of how student loan repayment fits into their current budget and long-term financial goals.